 The “strength” or “amount” of culture can be defined in terms of (1) the homogeneity and stability of group membership and (2) the length and intensity of shared experiences of the group.

 If a company has had to navigate many crises for survival, the company will likely have formed a strong culture.
 Alternatively, if the company has not been around long and has had a relatively easy ride to success, it may have a weaker culture.
 This can set the company up for disaster when they scale and face their first large challenge.

-It is important to realize that cultural strength does not mean effective.
-You can have a strong culture that doesn’t serve you any more.
+It is important to realize that cultural strength does not mean effectiveness.
+You can have a strong culture that doesn’t serve you anymore.
 Think about Kodak which was known for having an incredible branding and marketing culture, but failed to adapt to the shifting digital photography landscape.

-I’ve also written about my experience at McKinsey who I believe has both a strong and effective culture.
-At McKinsey, the first week of training gives us a clue how seriously they take the culture.
+I’ve also written about my experience at McKinsey which I believe has both a strong and effective culture.
+At McKinsey, the first week of training gives us a clue of how seriously they take the culture.

-Instead of learning tools and ways of working, we were taught the history of the firm, given a book by Marvin Bower, one of the most influential people in the firm’s history and shown videos of people talking about the firm values.
-These values were then reinforced by sharing of stories and direct reference in the work.
+Instead of learning tools and ways of working, we were taught the history of the firm, given a book by Marvin Bower, one of the most influential people in the firm’s history, and shown videos of people talking about the firm values.
+These values were then reinforced by sharing stories and direct references in the work.

 McKinsey’s strong culture enables it to be incredibly successful in the current market environment, but that same culture means it is more at risk than other firms if that environment ever shifts.

 Even Schein admits that “Organizational culture as defined here is difficult to study.”
 At its core, it is still about uncovering the underlying assumptions of behavior.

 In my own experience, there is no substitute for time spent within the culture and a deep examination of the behaviors, practices, and beliefs.
 This means engaging in in-depth interviews, surveys, and observation at all levels of the organization.